 14. Young drivers add an older driver.
 Some insurance companies will reduce young drivers’ premiums if they have an older named driver on the insurance.

-15. Build up your no-claims discount of the biggest factors affecting your car insurance premium is the number of years no-claim’s discount.
+15. Build up your no-claims discount of the biggest factor affecting your car insurance premium is the number of years no-claim’s discount.
 You could receive up to 75% discount for around 5 years of no claims.
-The more years you can stay claim free the safer driver your insurance company will see you as.
+The more years you can stay claim-free the safer driver your insurance company will see you as.

 16. Protect your no-claims discount.
 Although this will increase your insurance premium if you have a lot of years of no-claims you may want to protect this as a small claim may increase your premium by up to 75%.

 18. Join a car club.
-If your vehicle is a classic or specialist consider joining a club related to your car most clubs offer insurance schemes which have very good premium rates.
+If your vehicle is a classic or specialist consider joining a club related to your car most clubs offer insurance schemes that have very good premium rates.